Adana: Armenian genocide

 The Minister of the Interior, Talaat Pasha, wanted to end the exemption of Adana Armenians and sent his second in command, Ali Munif, to the city in mid-August to order the resumption of the deportations.
 Ali Munif immediately deported 250 families who were accused of insurrection.
 Before the remaining Armenians were deported, the Vali again arranged for them to sell their assets.
 As almost a third of the city's residents were selling their belongings, the city must have seemed like the site of a massive clearance sale.
 The deportation of 5,000 Armenian families in eight convoys started on 2 September 1915 and continued until the end of October.
 One thousand craftsmen, state officers and army personnel and their families were exempted from deportation.
 Unlike the deportees of other Vilayets, many of Adana's Armenians were sent to Damascus and further south, thereby avoiding the death camps of Deir ez-Zor, at the request of Djemal Pasha.
-During the course of the Armenian genocide, the death rate of the roughly 25,000 Armenians deported from Adana in 1915 was a lot lower than that of deportees from other regions for three main reasons: there were no reports of direct killings in and around the city; many were deported to the Damascus area; and some had money to keep them going.